craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Entry Description: GME-XXX is, at the time of record, uncontainable, ~~but stable~~ and unstable.
 GME-XXX is located within the Church of Flame's Minyostalma Blockade and Exclusion District (MBED).

-	GME-XXX is a material infection that is particularly potent against metallic materials.
+	GME-XXX is a material infection that is particularly potent against ferrous metallics.
 Over time, an object or material infected with GME-XXX will emit an aura within which the infection will spread across subjects in the area.
 When the infected material is moved, so too will the aura.
-For unknown reasons, the Fabric of the Weave becomes loosened in this aura, which can hamper or outright prevent manipulation of the Weave via spellcasting within the area.
+For unknown reasons, the Fabric of the Weave becomes loosened in this aura, which can hamper or outright prevent manipulation of the Weave via spellcasting or enchantment within the area.

 	The emmition of the aura is blocked in both transmittion and reception by the presence of lead or darksteel, which should be investigated further for the purposes of reducing the major personnel losses experienced during experimentation and analysis of GME-XXX and related entries.
 ```